csiebler/azure-openai-service-workshop/lectures/00-prompt_writing_help.md

 **Insurance policy:**
 > The insurance covers the driver and any family members.
 >
 > Am I also insured when driving outside of Europe?
-If the information is not present in the policy, then write "N/A".
+If the information is not present in the policy, then write "Answer not found in text!".

 :repeat: **Completion:**
-N/A
+Answer not found in text!